Using Albumentations to augment bounding boxes for object detection tasks¶

 )

-min_area and min_visibility parameters
+and min_visibility

-min_area and min_visibility parameters control what Albumentations should do to the augmented bounding boxes if their size has changed after augmentation.
+parameters control what Albumentations should do to the augmented bounding boxes if their size has changed after augmentation.
 The size of bounding boxes could change if you apply spatial augmentations, for example, when you crop a part of an image or when you resize an image.

-min_area is a value in pixels.
-If the area of a bounding box after augmentation becomes smaller than min_area, Albumentations will drop that box.
+, Albumentations will drop that box.
 So the returned list of augmented bounding boxes won't contain that bounding box.

-min_visibility is a value between 0 and 1.
-If the ratio of the bounding box area after augmentation to the area of the bounding box before augmentation becomes smaller than min_visibility, Albumentations will drop that box.
+, Albumentations will drop that box.
 So if the augmentation process cuts the most of the bounding box, that box won't be present in the returned list of the augmented bounding boxes.

-Define an augmentation pipeline with the default values for min_area and min_visibilty
+Define an augmentation pipeline with the default values for min_area

-If you don't pass the min_area and min_visibility parameters, Albumentations will use 0 as a default value for them.
+parameters, Albumentations will use 0 as a default value for them.

 transform = A.Compose(